 Nuts are also healthier when it comes to carbs, too!
 A serving of dry roasted almonds, or 1 ounce, contains 5.5 grams of carbohydrates, compared with 15 grams of carbs in 1 ounce of Lay's Classic potato chips.
 Chips are stocked with simple carbs, while almonds contain both simple carbs and complex carbs, a healthier option that, like protein, makes you feel full for more time.

-Megan Lawler, campus correspondent for HC Illinois State University, says for an office snack, she makes a mixture of nuts, including almonds, walnuts, pistachios, and pecans.
+Megan Lawler, a recent graduate of Illinois State University, says for an office snack, she makes a mixture of nuts, including almonds, walnuts, pistachios, and pecans.
 She also adds in dark chocolate chips and raisins to satisfy her sweet tooth.
-The rising senior says the mix helps her avoid snacking too much by making her full for a longer period of time.
+Lawler says the mix helps her avoid snacking too much by making her full for a longer period of time.

 But in mixes like these, it’s always important to be mindful of portion size.
 The serving size listed on many packs of nuts, such as the dry roasted almonds, is 1 ounce, which equates to about a handful.
 You should also look at the number of nuts in a serving to help you decide when enough is enough.
 For instance, 16 cashews, 28 peanuts, or 45 pistachios comprise a serving.